MrRobinOfficial/Guide-UnrealEngine/sections/data_types.md

 ```

 > [!NOTE]
+> Useful information that users should know, even when skimming content.

+> [!NOTE]
 > By default, Unreal will use local culture when doing this format.
 If you wish to disable culture formatting, use `FText::AsCultureInvariant` function.

 #### FString